Nutter Butter Bars are a simple one-bowl dessert bar recipe made with creamy or chunky peanut butter, topped with rich chocolate ganache.

 RELATED: Camp Care Packages Tips and Ideas

 One way to speed up the cooling process is to throw the frosted bars into the freezer for about 10 minutes.
-This way, the frosting will harden properly and the bar will also be cooled enough for shipping.
+This way, the frosting will harden properly and the bar will also be cool enough for shipping.

 Then, when you are ready to pack your bars use non-stick parchment paper to separate the layers.